Nuclear Career Accelerator

 Will I be guaranteed a job after completing the Nuclear Career Accelerator program?

 Participation in the program does not guarantee employment upon completion.
-While career support is provided throughout the program, all hiring decisions are made by individual employers.
+While career support is available as an optional add-on for registrants of the 11-week NCA program, all hiring decisions are made by individual employers.

 -